 Project Advisory Committee

 A Project Advisory Committee has been formed to advise the Project Team on decisions about the design and construction of the project.
 The PAC has held three meetings, including one introductory meeting and two site visits to similar project sites in Tigard, Tualatin and downtown Lake Oswego.
-Upcoming meetings will be posted on the City calendar.
+The next PAC meeting is scheduled for April 30 at the West End Building (Santiam Room) from 9:00 am -11:00 am.
+All future meetings will be posted on the City calendar.

 Design Engineering Services